kshedden/case_studies/methods/survival.md

 means that we only have partial information about the value of $T$ for many subjects.
 Continuing with the example where stroke is the event of interest, only a subset of the subjects will have a stroke during our study.
-Suppose a person is recruited to the study at age 65 (their left truncation time), and presently they are 75 years old and have not yet had a stroke.
+Suppose a person is recruited into the study at age 65 (their left truncation time), and presently they are 75 years old and have not yet had a stroke.
 In the conventional survival analysis this imaginary subject will have a stroke at some age $T<\infty$, but since that event occurs in the future we only know that $T > 75$.
 This is called *right censoring* -- we know that the value of $T$ is greater than some known value, but we